JanaBartak/HONEST/README.md

 #### Aim 2:

-Nexus of nurses' and physicians' wages and patient safety outcomes in acute care settings: a cross-sectional study using routine data
+Nexus of nurses' and physicians' wages and mortality in acute care settings: a cross-sectional study using routine data

 #### Aim 3: